Updated May 20, 2025

 The identifying details for a journal article presented online are stored as metadata—literally, data about data.
 The metadata for the Gruesz article gives us a good idea of why an automated citation doesn’t end up matching Chicago’s format for citing reviews.

-Critical Inquiry offers downloadable citation data in several formats (under Article Tools), including RIS, which stands for Research Information Systems and can be read by Zotero and other reference management programs.
-Here’s the RIS metadata for the Gruesz review:
+Critical Inquiry offers downloadable citation data in several formats (under Article Tools), including RIS (Research Information Systems), a format that can be read by Zotero and other citation management programs.
+Here’s the RIS metadata for the Gruesz review (as downloaded on May 20, 2025):

 TY - JOUR